tcouture/docker-python-ssh-tidal-dl/README.md

 ## TODO

 - Set SSH log level for getting an output on `/var/log/auth.log`
-- What happens if username does not start with "py" and has been changed?
 - Add option to disable login by password
 - Allow to set official Python tags (latest, slim, alpine, etc)